ls1intum/Artemis/docs/README.md

 - realistic user, course and exercise names
 - realic text passages, like submissions contents and problem statements

-Screenshots included in Artemis documentation **must not** present any test data or server infomation.
+Screenshots included in Artemis documentation **must not** present any test data or server information.
 That includes but is not limited to:
 - `Test Server` and `Development` labels
 - test user, course and exercise names
 - _Lorem ipsum_ and mock text passages, like submissions contents and problem statements